jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 Usually,  the help  documents the  default  indent plugins,  so to  find such  a variable, try something like this:

     :h {filetype}*indent C-d

 Example:

     :h html*indent C-d
     html-indent~
     html-indenting~
     ft-html-indent~

-## Can I write an indentation setting in a filetype plugin?
+## Why can't I write an indentation setting in a filetype plugin?

-No.

-It should be inside an indent plugin.

-Why?
 Because you've probably executed this command (or vim-plug has done it for you):

     filetype plugin indent on

 This means that the indent plugins are sourced AFTER the filetype plugins.
 So, if you write an indentation setting  in a filetype plugin, even in `after/`, it can still be undone by ANY indent plugin (default, custom, ...).

+An indentation setting should be inside an indent plugin.

 ## Are the indent plugins sourced after the filetype ones because 'indent' is at the end in `filetype plugin indent on`?